IanChen83/Termi/study/ls.md

 * -C
   list entries by columns

-* --color[=WHEN]
-  colorize the output; WHEN can be 'always' (default if omitted), 'auto', or 'never'; more info below

-* -d, --directory
-  list directories themselves, not their contents

-* -D, --dired
-  generate output designed for Emacs' dired mode

 * -f
   do not sort, enable -aU, disable -ls --color

 * -F, --classify
   append indicator (one of */=>@|) to entries

-* --file-type
-  likewise, except do not append '*'

 * --format=WORD
   across -x, commas -m, horizontal -x, long -l, single-column -1, verbose -l, vertical -C